-The University of Alberta reserves the right to increase student fees over and above the estimates noted above provided such increases comply with the Government of Alberta's Tuition Fee Policy.
+The University of Alberta reserves the right to increase student fees over and above the estimates noted above provided such increases comply with the Public Postsecondary Institutions' Tuition Fees Regulations released by the Government of Alberta.
 Also note that International student fees may be subject to increases throughout the duration of a student's program.